julien-robert-info/0xtracker/README.md

 # 0xTracker

-Track Ethereum address from token transfers and get a graphical representation of all addresses it interracted with on multiple EVM-compatible blockchains.
+Find related Ethereum addresses from token transfers and get a graphical representation of all addresses it interracted with on multiple EVM-compatible blockchains.

 ## Requirement